 Wasabi hot storage costs 80% less than the other major cloud storage providers, so you can afford to store more of your data for as long as you need it.
 We actively check the integrity of your data every 90 days.
 And our immutable bucket option protects you from common causes of data loss, such as human error, accidental deletions, hackers, and malware.
-All this for cloud storage that is 6x faster than Amazon S3.
+All this for cloud storage that is up to 6x faster than Amazon S3.

 Internet of Things Cases